FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/func_breakable.md

 * `Relative to attack` option is now working as intended (was buggy in Half-Life).
 * ![](/images/svencoop.png) `HUD Info name` - name to display when player is looking at this breakable.
 Requires `Show HUD Info` spawnflag.
 * `Switch to alternate texture` - switch the textures (from `+0` to `+A` variant or vice-versa) on the brush model when half or less health has left.
 This allows to simulate the half-broken materials (e.g. cracked glass).
+* `Spark When Hit` - allow spark effect when the breakable is hit, even if material is not a `Computer`.

 ### New spawnflags